-Before the rate rise Wednesday, the average 30-year fixed rate mortgage sat at 5.5%, almost double what it was this time last year.
+The average 30-year fixed rate mortgage sits at 6.95%, double what it was this time last year.

 If you already own a home and have a fixed-rate mortgage then the raise won’t immediately impact you.
 But if you have a variable rate, you may see a difference.
 And if you’re looking to buy now, you’ve already lost a significant amount of buying power.

 “For every percent that the rate goes up, there's about a half a million less people qualifying for a home,” says John Mallett, president of Main Street Mortgage, a mortgage broker in Ventura County, California.